LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 - 🚩 Current Pain Points: What issues or inefficiencies are we addressing?
 - 🏋️ Constraints: Are there any limitations (budget, time, resources) we need to consider?

+Example:
+Our current monolithic application is struggling to scale with our growing user base.
+Response times have increased by 40% in the last quarter, and deploying new features has become a time-consuming process, often requiring full system restarts.
+We need to explore options to improve scalability and deployment efficiency without disrupting our existing user experience.

 ## Considered Options
 Don't just present the winner - show your work!
 Outline the contenders and why they made it to the final round.

+Example:
+We considered three main options:
+1. Vertical Scaling: Simply increasing our server capacity.
+   Pros: Quick to implement, no architectural changes.
+   Cons: Costly, doesn't solve underlying issues.

+2. Microservices Architecture: Breaking our monolith into smaller, independent services.
+   Pros: Improved scalability, easier deployments.
+   Cons: Complex to implement, requires significant refactoring.

+3. Serverless Architecture: Moving to a fully managed, event-driven model.
+   Pros: High scalability, pay-per-use pricing.
+   Cons: Vendor lock-in, potential cold start issues.

 Dive into:
 - 🧠 Brainstormed Ideas: What options did the team come up with?